Pressio/SHAW/website/content/demos/rank1fom.rst

 The code has been developed such that the mesh is generated with Python and is used by the C++ code.
 There are two main reasons for this choice: first, it allows us to decouple the mesh generation from the actual physics code;
-second, we developed the code to support the concept of sample mesh, which is a key feature for nonlinear ROMs.
+second, we developed the code with an eye to later on study how to apply sample mesh to nonlinear wav problems.
 This is **not** needed right now to solve the current elastic shear wave problem because this is a linear problem, but it can be useful if, in the future, we extend the code to support nonlinear problems.